Confident leadership in the age of AI

 Numerous studies have examined the impact of AI on industries and economies, but few have focused on the relationship between AI and leadership.
 Microsoft was looking to understand how leaders view AI and the impact it has on their roles, so they did their own study.

-Susan Etlinger, AI analyst with the Altimeter Group, and Heike Burch, Professor of Leadership at the University of St. Gallen surveyed leaders across seven European countries (France, Germany, Italy, Netherlands, Russia, Switzerland, UK) and the US.
+Susan Etlinger, AI analyst with the Altimeter Group, and Heike Burch, Professor of Leadership at the University of St. Gallen surveyed leaders across seven European countries (France, Germany, Italy, Netherlands, Russia, Switzerland, UK) and the USA.
 The leaders were asked how they personally plan to use AI, and about their thoughts on how successful leadership changes as businesses use more AI.

 High-growth companies are more AI-active